 2 options of visa depending on the kind of trip you are planning:

-Don’t forget to bring dollars with you, any other currency may not be accepted.
+Don’t forget to bring US dollars (in cash) with you to pay for your visa, any other currency may not be accepted.
 Dollars are necessary for your visa fees and widely accepted within Malawi and Zambia.

 if your trip includes a visit to our beautiful neighbour you will need a specific visa to cross the border.
 The Zambia visa costs US$50 and you will be able to buy it at the border.
 Your Malawian Style guide will help you if needed but the procedure is very simple, no form needed.